 Sponsored by The Procter & Gamble Company

-The SETAC / Procter & Gamble Fellowship for Doctoral Research in Environmental Science, sponsored by the Procter & Gamble Company, will provide $15,000 (USD) for 1-year Ph.D. studies.
-Although this award is offered annually, its focus rotates among Europe/Africa, Asia/Pacific–Latin America, and North America.
+The SETAC / Procter & Gamble Fellowship for Doctoral Research in Environmental Science, sponsored by the Procter & Gamble Company, provided $15,000 (USD) for 1-year Ph.D. studies.

 Past Award Winners